AdrtH/Fred/README.md

 # Fred
- A promotionnal website for frozen boiled water
+ A promotional website for frozen boiled water (School Project)